-- 50 g/ 1.8 oz bacon cubes, or chopped bacon strips (mine were lean)
+- 50 g/ 1.8 oz lean bacon cubes

-- 175 ml/ 6 fl.oz/ ¾ cups heavy cream
+- 175 ml/ 6 fl.oz/ ¾ cups heavy/double cream

 - 2 garlic cloves

-- 100 g/ 3.5 oz cream cheese
+- 100 g/ 3.5 oz/ ½ cup cream cheese

-- 50 g/ 1.8 oz Parmesan
+- 50 g/ 1.8 oz/ 1/3 cup Parmesan

 - fresh herbs like savory or thyme

-- salt and pepper
+- fine sea salt and pepper

-Preheat the oven to 220 degrees Celsius/ 430 degrees Fahrenheit.
+- Preheat the oven to 220 degrees Celsius/ 430 degrees Fahrenheit.
 Butter a small casserole dish.
 Bring a large pot of water to a boil.

-Melt the butter in a small saucepan.
+- Melt the butter in a small saucepan.
 Add the finely chopped onion and the bacon cubes and cook until the onion is translucent.

-Add the heavy cream and the grated garlic cloves and bring to a simmer.
-Remove from the heat and whisk in the cream cheese, freshly grated Parmesan, finely chopped herbs and some gratings of fresh nutmeg.
+- Remove from the heat and whisk in the cream cheese, freshly grated Parmesan, finely chopped herbs, and some gratings of fresh nutmeg.
 Adjust the taste with salt and pepper.
 Stir well.
 If you find the sauce to be too thick, you could stir in a small amount of milk.

-Drain the Brussels sprouts and give them to the buttered casserole dish.
-Pour the sauce over the sprouts and bake the dish for about 15 minutes or until the cheese is golden and bubbling.
+- Drain the Brussels sprouts and place them into the baking dish.
+Pour the sauce over the sprouts and bake for about 15 minutes or until the cheese is golden and bubbling.

-You could use frozen sprouts as well, about 600-650 g (21-23 oz) for 2-3 people as a main dish with potatoes and salad.
+You could use frozen sprouts as well, about 600-650 g (1.3-1.4 oz) for 2-3 people as a main dish with potatoes and salad.

 Nutrition Information:Yield: 3 Serving Size: 1/3 of the dish